 Queen a fully developed female honey bee, usually the only fertile female bee in the colony

 Workers the undeveloped female bees who are the majority of the colony's population and carry out all tasks except laying eggs

 Drone the male honey bee

 Brood young bees in a colony, in various stages of growth

-Pollen produced by flower anthers, collected by bees as a source of protein
+Pollen produced by flower anthers, collected by bees as a source of protein, especially for feeding brood

 Honey the primary product of the hive, made by bees as food